breadboi/Nice-Shot/README.md

 ## Just using the .exe provided
-Put it anywhere you want as long as you have the memory.dll with the .exe
+Put it anywhere you want as long as you have the memory.dll with the .exe By default, the program is set to press - on blue goals and = on orange goals.